AlexHarryMimir/Resume/README.md

 # Alex Harry Resume

 This repository contains the HTML and CSS source code for my resume.
-The resume is designed with a strong mathematics background and experience in embedded programming.
+This repository contains the HTML and CSS source code for my resume.
+The resume is designed to play well with the ATS systems.

 ## Contents